 Mount Everest, Nepal

 Namche Bazar is a gateway to Mt Everest.
 The village lies in Solukhumbu district of Nepal.
-The mountain seen in the background is Mt Kungde.
-Photography by Gaurab
+The mountain seen in the background is Mt Kungde (Photo: Gaurab)

-Close to three quarters (64%) of Nepal is covered by mountains.
+Close to three quarters (around 64%) of Nepal is covered by mountains, making the country a major destination for trekkers, climbers, and adventure travelers.

 Mount Everest, Nepal